VincentToups/emacs-utils/recur.md

     (recur-defun* my-prod (list &optional (acc 1))
       (if list (recur (cdr list) (* acc (car list))) acc))
-    (my-prod 4)
+    (my-prod (range 4))

 The second form evaluates, as it should, to 24.
+(Thanks to Joseph Gay for the correction).

 Conclusions
 -----------